MaksKuchuk/Youtu6e/README.md

-To bring up the project install docker and docker-compose, then run the following command from the root directory of the project:
+To bring up the project install docker and docker-compose, then run the following commands from the root directory of the project:
 > docker-compose build<br>
 > docker-compose up